 - You can read more about paphiopedilum potting mixes here.

-When to repot?
-This is a good question…most people will tell you to repot paphs every year.
-I only repot every 2 or 3 years.
+When to repot paphiopedilums?
+This is a great question…most people will tell you to repot paphs often…as much as every year.
+I only repot every 2… to 4 years *awkward face*.
 However, I use alkaline water (which means the potting media doesn’t get acidic because the pH is constantly buffered up by the calcium in my water), and at least 50% of my potting mix is rock (which gives structure and doesn’t enable compaction as the organic ingredients decay).
-So…to be safe, repot annually.
-If you’re going to repot less frequently then use a well draining media with more inert additives like we just covered, and consider adding oyster shell too to prevent acidification of your media…we’ll get to that in the next section.
-Also, repot frequently enough to avoid pot-bound plants; if the roots circle around the inside of the pot too much, they will create a barrier which could set future root growth back—ensure a plant has enough space to expand roots, but not overpotted with so much space that the media takes too long to dry out.
+So…to be safe, you should possibly repot annually (just be careful as paph roots break easily as they are inflexible).
+If you’re going to repot less frequently then I strongly recommend using a well-draining potting mix with more inert additives like we just covered, and definitely consider adding oyster shell to prevent acidification of your media.
+Also, repot frequently enough to avoid pot-bound plants; if the roots circle the inside of the pot too much, they can create a barrier and set future root growth back.
+Make sure your plant has enough space to expand roots but not overpot it to the point the media takes too long to dry out.

 Freshly repotted w/ a top-dressing of sphagnum moss